iter8-tools/docs/docs/getting-started/first-release.md

       labels:
         app.kubernetes.io/version: v1
     image: kennethreitz/httpbin
-    port: 80
   strategy: blue-green
 EOF
 ```
 ??? note "What is different?"
     The version label (`app.kubernetes.io/version`) was updated.
 In a real world example, the image would also have been updated.

-Once the application components are ready, the Iter8 controller will automatically reconfigure the routing to send all traffic to the single version.
+Once the application components are ready, the Iter8 controller will automatically reconfigure the routing to send all requests to the (new) primary version.

 ### Verify routing